kamataryo/wacker-hands-on/README.md

 # wacker-hands-on2
-This is test for Github Hands-on
+This is test for Github Hands-on@wacker #5
-Hands-on @ wacker#5